Anna Gamel |

 Winner: Walgreens

 Unless you’re in a time crunch, never buy full price photos at either store.
-Both CVS and Walgreens offer same day pickup for photo prints and typically offer up to 60% off photos as well as same-day photo gift options.
+Both CVS and Walgreens offer same-day pickup for photo prints and typically offer up to 60% off photos as well as same-day photo gift options.

 In terms of photo quality, in a review of Walgreens Photo done by PCMag.com, they say, "Despite the high prices, the final results from CVS are acceptable, though inconsistent, and they fall short of what you get from the one-hour competition from Walgreens and Walmart."

-The Winner: Walgreens
+The Winner: It's a draw.

 CVS and Walgreens offer similar prices.
-So, check the weekly flyers to help you decide where to shop.
-Your choice should depend on what you need and what’s on sale.
-Especially if you’re pairing those store deals with coupons.
+So check the weekly flyers to help you decide where to shop.
+Your choice should depend on what you need and what’s on sale, especially if you’re pairing those store deals with coupons.

 Get our best deals on the go